wallarm/product-documentation/docs/2.18/admin-en/configuration-guides/protecting-against-bruteforce.md

 # Configuration of brute force protection

+Behavioral attack (brute‑force attack) is one of the attack types that can be detected by Wallarm if it is appropriately configured.
+These instructions provide steps to configure the Wallarm node to protect your applications against brute‑force attacks.
+By default, Wallarm node does not detect brute‑force attacks.

 There are the following classes of brute‑force attacks:

-* Regular brute‑force attacks: password brute‑forcing, session identifier brute‑forcing, credential stuffing
-* Forced browsing

-Behavioral attacks are characterized by a large number of requests with different forced parameter values sent to a typical URI for a limited timeframe.
+* [Regular brute‑force attacks](../../attacks-vulns-list.md#bruteforce-attack): password brute‑forcing, session identifier brute‑forcing, credential stuffing.
+These attacks are characterized by a large number of requests with different forced parameter values sent to a typical URI for a limited timeframe.
+* [Forced browsing](../../attacks-vulns-list.md#forced-browsing).
+These attacks are characterized by a large number of response codes 404 returned to requests to different URIs for a limited timeframe.

+    The aim of this attack is to enumerate and access hidden resources (e.g. directories and files containing information on application components).
+The forced browsing attack type usually allows attackers to collect the information about application and then perform other attack types by exploiting this information.

 [Detailed brute force description →](../../about-wallarm-waf/protecting-against-attacks.md#behavioral-attacks)